 Before you send out your skills audit questionnaire, ensure you make the time to talk to your team.
 Reassure them that the data is secure and confidential and let them know the reason for the skills audit.
 It’s a good idea to appoint someone that they can direct any questions to.

 - Collect and analyse your data

-Once all the meetings have been conducted and the surveys have been returned, you’ll have a far clearer picture of where the training in-house needs to take place, and which areas will require new roles or interim/temporary staff to fill them.
+Once all the meetings have been conducted and the skills audit questionnaires have been returned, you’ll have a far clearer picture of where the training in-house needs to take place, and which areas will require new roles or interim/temporary staff to fill them.

 Moving forward with employee training

 Now that you have a full picture of the skills within your team, you can begin to look at types of employee training.
 Here are our recommended solutions for making informed choices:

 - Focus on business needs – always have the business’ needs in mind when planning employee training programmes.
 If your employees have a particular weakness which hampers their performance, this is a good starting point.
 Tailor the training to address any deficiencies you have identified.

 - Consider training programmes – they should typically be skills-based and remain within the boundaries of your employee’s roles respectively.
 Try to focus on skills that can be taught and acquired rather than attempting to alter personality traits.

 - Set clear objectives – it should be possible to measure the success of any training you choose to implement with clear targets and objectives which are quantifiable to the aims of the business.

 Once you know where the skill gaps lie, you’ll be in a far better position to start filling them. conversely, identifying the skills that your team already possess will help you utilise their talents in driving the business forward.